afnandamra/BUsMall/README.md

-# LAB - 12
+# LAB - 13
+19-1-2021

-## Add a chart to your BusMall app
+## Add local storage to BusMall

-This project is about having a vote and display the results for the user.
+This project is about having a user vote and display the results.

 ### Author: Afnan Damra